-Plan the change and involve the right people who will be affected by the change and understand their views and concerns and ask for input.
-Ensure that the team are aware of the change, including what they need to do and when.
+Plan the change, involve the right people affected by the change, understand their views and concerns, and ask for input.
+Ensure the team knows the change, including what they need to do and when.

 Design of Experiment: Evaluate the Effect of Making Changes to a Process – Sir Ronald A. Fisher developed the method and noticed the connection between factors affecting a process and the result of the process.

 Seven R’s of Change Management Checklist – Seven simple questions you can ask to help assess change-related risks.

 ADKAR Model: 5 Building Blocks for Successful Change – Breaking the change into its most basic critical elements.